Jalaluddin Ahmad: Career

+he served as Minister for Public Health and Local Self-Government of Bengal under the Khwaja Nazim Uddin cabintet.
+In his later years as well, he remained actively associated with Muslim League politics.

 Personal life

 He was married to Nafisa Khatun and with her had two daughters, Husna Ara Khan and Bazme Ara Begum.
 Ahmed's grandson Abdul Muqtadir Khan (Babu) was the chairman of GEC (General Electric Company) Bangladesh and a chartered accountant from England and Wales.
 One of his other grandsons, A.M.
 Khan (Rokon) was a pharmacist, business man and social personality.